 All the exams are closed-book exams.
 The final exam will be comprehensive and will cover both materials before and after the midterm.
 If you expect any time conflict with the exam dates, please let me know as early as possible before the exam so we can make arrangement.

-If you miss the midterm exam for a legitimate reason (proper documents, e.g. medical documents and doctor's letter, must be provided beforehand), the weight of your midterm will go to the final exam, i.e. the final will count 65%.
+If you only need to take the statistics part, the final exam will account for 60% of the total grades.